 About APTN Indigenous Day Live

-Indigenous Day Live (IDL) is the nation’s largest event in recognition of National Indigenous Peoples Day.
-Through cultural activities and live music, Canadians are brought together in celebration of Indigenous Peoples’ unparalleled contributions to Canada.
+APTN Indigenous Day Live (IDL) is the nation’s largest event in recognition of National Indigenous Peoples Day.
+Through cultural and musical performances, Canadians are brought together in celebration of Indigenous Peoples’ unparalleled contributions to Canada.
 All are welcome to take part in the celebration.

-Thirteen years ago, APTN spearheaded an exciting new initiative in support of National Indigenous Peoples Day.
+In 2007, APTN spearheaded an exciting new initiative in support of National Indigenous Peoples Day (NIPD).
 This was the first edition of IDL, held in a park outside APTN’s downtown headquarters in Winnipeg, Man.
 The event has since relocated to The Forks and has been held at several Canadian cities.

 What is National Indigenous Peoples Day?